 This article details the steps to follow.

 Automation allows you to create a series of targeted emails that send when triggered by a specific date, event, or subscriber’s activity.
 We’ve built several preset workflow options that cover a variety of industries and events.
 You’ll find the complete list of available workflows below, along with an example of how they can be used.

 E-commerce and Retail workflows

 E-commerce workflows are triggered by a subscriber's buying behavior.
 To use these workflows, you need to set up MailChimp's e-commerce features in your account, so we can track your subscribers’ activity.

-- Post-Purchase Follow-Up: Specific Product is used to send an email or series of emails to subscribers who have purchased a specific product.
+- Specific Product Follow-Up is used to send an email or series of emails to subscribers who have purchased a specific product.

 - Example: Provide tips for using their new item or to get feedback on their satisfaction with their purchase.

-- Post-Purchase Follow-Up: Category is used to send an email or series of emails to subscribers who have purchased a product from a specific category.
+- Category Follow-Up is used to send an email or series of emails to subscribers who have purchased a product from a specific category.

 - Example: Highlight other products that might also interest your customers.

-- Post-Purchase Follow-Up: Any Product is used to send an email or series of emails to subscribers who have purchased a product from your store.
+- Any Product Follow-Up is used to send an email or series of emails to subscribers who have purchased a product from your store.

 - Example: Thank your customers for their purchase or offer a limited-time discount to encourage repeat business.